Saturday, December 30, 2006

 And if that plague turns back on us,

-And soon before the sun goes down,
+And then before the sun goes down,

 << Previous | Next >>